Skip to main content

 Supporting during large-scale emergencies

-Large-scale disasters and emergencies can come in many different forms.
-It could be a terrorist incident or a large-scale incident such as the Grenfell Tower fire.
-In these situations, entire communities are affected.
+Large-scale disasters and emergencies can take various forms, from health crises like COVID-19, to assistance centres established for Ukrainian refugees, or major incidents such as the Grenfell Tower fire.
+In these situations, entire communities are profoundly impacted.

 Working alongside local authorities or category 1 and 2 responders, the British Red Cross can: